vtex/faststore/README.md

 - Evergreen stores with our no-fork based approach

 ## Why building FastStore ?
 The web is a wild and noisy environment.
-Many projects claims to solve many different aspects of web development but none of them solves the ecommerce problem satisfactory.
+Many projects clains to solve many different aspects of web development but none of them solves the ecommerce problem satisfactory.
 Ecommerce is a very complex case where performance is a must, but personalization is the key.

 After years of developing ecommerces, FastStore creators packaged all of this knowledge into easy, ready to use building blocks for crafting production ready, multi-region marketplaces.

-FastStore not only contains code, but knowledge and guidelines for changing you way of thinking and building ecommerces
+FastStore not only contains code, but knowledge and guidelines to change the way you think and build ecommerces

 ## Project philosophy
 This project has a very well defined list of priorities.
 When solving an issue, a lower ranking priority must not degrade or override an upper ranking priority.